02: Herisau to Wattwil

 Overview of the route’s challenges: The gymkhana continues, often with rather steep slopes, almost always uphill.

-The path slopes up ungracefully from the murmurs of the stream, winding through the hardwood forest.
-Here, the imposing concrete bars, carefully placed on the rocks, seem less intended to facilitate the progress of walkers and pilgrims than to prevent any bogging down of agricultural machinery.
+Then, a path climbs clumsily from the murmurs of the stream, winding through the undergrowth of deciduous trees.
+Here, the imposing concrete slabs, carefully placed on the rocks, seem less intended to facilitate the progress of walkers and pilgrims than to prevent any bogging down of agricultural machinery.

 Emerging from the woods, the path stretches into the grass, still ascending, meandering extensively between the solitary farms of Niederwil.